Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 A flap procedure uses your own tissue to form the shape of a breast.
-Two common types of flap procedures are the TRAM flap and the LD flap.
+The 2 most common types of flap procedures are the TRAM flap and the LD flap.

 Your surgeon can help you decide whether to have reconstructive surgery and what type is best for you.
 You will be advised to wait if now is not the best time for you.
 For instance, you may be advised to wait if you need radiation to your chest after surgery.